jpuli/pqvp/README.md

 # Pre-Qualified Vendor Pool for Agile Development – Digital Services
 ![QualApps, Inc.](https://github.com/jpuli/pqvp/blob/master/QualApps%2C%20Inc.png)

-QualApps’s Approach to Building the Working Prototype QualApps convened a multidisciplinary team of highly experienced Information Technology (IT) professionals from within our internal staffing network to work on this Prototype.
-Everyone on our team is currently working on other projects, and our team members have worked with one another.
-This allowed us to coalesce quickly as a team and assign work based on each team member’s strengths.

-Staff names and roles
-Highlight who has authority over the product

-The team adopted a Scrum-based approach to development and identified the high level scope necessary to meet the Minimal Value Plan (MVP) for the Working Prototype in a compressed, two-week time frame.
-Sprint planning included translating the MVP into two epics, creating high level user stories and determining how the Prototype architecture and infrastructure would be built to support the Prototype plan.
-Our technical team chose modern tools and techniques with which they were already familiar reducing ramp up time.
-The team determined that the work could be completed during two sprints over 10 days (five days per sprint).
-This Planning effort was completed within two days of receipt of the RFI and development began immediately.

 ## QualApps’ ADPQ Submission
 QualApps is pleased to respond to… address requirements

 ## Link to the Web Application